 Our policy has always been and remains that SMART watches are not allowed in school.
 This includes any watch that has the ability to access the internet, take photographs, receive text messages etc (for example Fit Bit Blaze, Fit Bit Charge or Apple watches).
 These SMART watches typically have a large, square face.

 What we will allow is a very simple and inexpensive band style watch without an interactive face or screen that can also track activity and steps, an example of this style of watch is pictured below.
 However, if any watch begins to cause a distraction during lesson or learning times then this will be dealt with on an individual basis when and if it occurs.

 Hopefully, having access to activity and step counting watches will help our children benefit from continuing to track their activity during school hours as they certainly enjoy running around during their lunchtimes and playtimes and keeping fit is always a target worth encouraging.
 We would always remind you that any watch brought into school is done so at your own risk and therefore we recommend that watches are not expensive or precious if worn for school.

-Children with long hair should have it tied back and only white/yellow/black/purple hair adornments should be worn.
+Children with long enough to be tied back, should have it tied back and only white/yellow/black/purple hair adornments should be worn.
 Large hair bands, for example with substantial bows including Jo-Jo Bows or sparkles, are not permitted.
 Coloured hair braids (often following holidays) should also be removed before children return to school.

-The use of hair gel is not permitted or shaved hair patterns, including closely-shaved heads: no cuts below Grade 2.
-No hairstyles mixing short on the sides and long on top.
+The use of hair gel is not permitted or shaved hair patterns.
 Children should not have fashion haircuts to school.
 If your child currently has one of these from the holiday, please allow them to grow out now they are back in school.

 We suggest if you have a holiday haircut this is at the start of the holiday so children can return with hair in line with the policy at the start of the school term.